Leeds: Economic development

-The Leeds Corn Exchange opened in 1864.
+The Leeds Corn Exchange, opened in 1864.

-Leeds developed as a market town in the Middle Ages as part of the local agricultural economy.
+Leeds developed as a market town in the Middle Ages, as part of the local agricultural economy.

 Before the Industrial Revolution, it became a co-ordination centre for the manufacture of woollen cloth, and white broadcloth was traded at its White Cloth Hall.
-Leeds handled one sixth of England's export trade in 1770.
-Growth, initially in textiles, was accelerated by the creation of the Aire and Calder Navigation in 1699 (with major additional works in the 18th century) and the Leeds and Liverpool Canal in 1816.
+Leeds handled one-sixth of England's export trade in 1770.
+Growth, initially in textiles, was accelerated by the creation of the Aire and Calder Navigation in 1699 (with major additional works in the 18th century), and the Leeds and Liverpool Canal in 1816.
 In the late Georgian era, William Lupton was one of a number of central Leeds landowners, some of whom, like him, were also textile manufacturers.
 At the time of his death in 1828, Lupton occupied the enclosed fields of the manor of Leeds, his estate including a mill, reservoir, substantial house and outbuildings.

-Mechanical engineering, initially to supply tools and machinery for the textile sector, rapidly became a diverse industry.
+Mechanical engineering, initially supplying tools and machinery for the textile sector, rapidly became a diverse industry.

 The railway network constructed around Leeds, starting with the Leeds and Selby Railway in 1834, provided improved communications with national markets and, significantly for its development, an east–west connection with Manchester and the ports of Liverpool and Hull giving improved access to international markets.
 Alongside technological advances and industrial expansion, Leeds retained an interest in trading in agricultural commodities, with the Corn Exchange opening in 1864.